What Do Flea Eggs Look Like

 Flea Eggs: When it comes to eliminating fleas from your pet and from your home, there are some key things to consider.
 First, it is very important to be familiar with and understand the life cycle of the flea when you are trying to eradicate their presence completely.

 There are four stages in the life cycle of a flea: egg, larva, pupa, and adult.
-Depending on the environmental temperature and humidity levels, the total life cycle will take anywhere from a couple weeks to many months.
+Depending on the environmental temperature and humidity levels, the total life cycle will take anywhere from a couple of weeks to many months.
 Optimal conditions for fleas are between 70-85°F and 70 percent humidity.

 What Do Flea Eggs Look Like

-To hasten elimination of fleas within the home, it may be desirable to treat the premises along with the pet.
+To hasten the elimination of fleas within the home, it may be desirable to treat the premises along with the pet.
 This is especially true with severe infestations when pets and people are suffering irritation from bites.

 Before such treatment, the pet owner should: